Market Update

 Problem #2: Rate Lock Timing Mistakes

-Rates have been volatile.
-A buyer who floats their rate thinking it'll drop and then gets hit with a spike at the wrong moment can find their monthly payment jumping $150-$200 overnight.
-That changes what they can afford — and sometimes it kills the deal.
+Rates have been volatile (more on the 2026 rate outlook here).
+A buyer who floats their rate thinking it'll drop and then gets hit with a spike at the wrong moment can find their monthly payment jumping $150 to $200 overnight.
+That changes what they can afford, and sometimes it kills the deal.

 Problem #3: Surprise Issues During Underwriting